surf-sci-bc/deployment/tljh/README.md

 password=xxx
 ```

-Also, install cifs and finally mount the data folder:
+Also, install cifs and finally mount the data and analysis folder:

 ```sh
 $ sudo apt install cifs-utils